Jazeye/Jaz-List/README.md

 ```
 This command will:

--Combine the contents of passwords.txt and common_words.txt.
+- Combine the contents of passwords.txt and common_words.txt.
--Apply permutations to generate combinations of the words.
+- Apply permutations to generate combinations of the words.
--Substitute common characters with their symbolic counterparts.
+- Substitute common characters with their symbolic counterparts.
--Save the final wordlist to final_wordlist.txt.
+- Save the final wordlist to final_wordlist.txt.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue on GitHub.